 - Research studies are more highly controlled and monitored.

-- Very specific study protocol are developed, women are randomly included except for male specific studies.
+- Very specific study protocols are developed, women are randomly included except for male-specific studies.

 - Dosing guidelines for individual medications are developed for children as well as those who have reduced kidney or liver function.